eepanshu/Customer_reg_CRUD/README.md

-# 🧾 Customer Registration API - Distinct Infotech Task
+# 🧾 Customer Registration API - Task

 This project is a simple RESTful API built with **FastAPI** for registering customer details, as part of the Software Engineer task for Distinct Infotech.
 It handles **Personal** and **Employment** information with full **CRUD operations** and **Swagger UI documentation**.